hendrikbgr/YandexMail-Account-Creator/README.md

 Get your 2Captcha Access here: [2Captcha](https://2captcha.com?from=11504913)

-Get cheat Premium proxies here: [Webshare](https://www.webshare.io/?referral_code=ice0nzm10avc)
+Get cheap Premium proxies here: [Webshare](https://www.webshare.io/?referral_code=ice0nzm10avc)

-Once you are registed with both services you need to place your 2Captcha API key into the captcha_config.py file
+Once you are registered with both services you need to place your 2Captcha API key into the captcha_config.py file

 After that place your proxies in proxy_config.py (ip:port:username:password)